nohsangwoo/nextjs-pathgen/README.md

 └── route.ts
 ```

-Running `api-routes-gen` will generate a file like this:
+Running `pathgen` will generate a file like this:
 ```typescript
 // src/lib/apiRoutes.ts
 interface ApiRoutes {